JannisBe/imagetopdfconverter/README.md

-# JPG to PDF Converter
+# Image to PDF Converter

-A tiny web application that converts a given JPG image to a PDF file and sends it to user email.
+A tiny web application that converts a given image to a PDF file and sends it to user email.

 ## Linux Dependencies